LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

      :numref:`ARKODE.Usage.ARKStep.OptionalInputs` for details on configuring
      ARKStep.

-     Once the ARKStep object is setup, create a ``SUNStepper`` object with :c:func:`ARKStepCreateSUNStepper`.
+     Once the ARKStep object is setup, create a :c:type:`SUNStepper` object with :c:func:`ARKStepCreateSUNStepper`.

-   * If supplying a user-defined inner integrator, create the ``SUNStepper`` object as described in section TODO(SBR).
+   * If supplying a user-defined inner integrator, create the :c:type:`SUNStepper` object as described in section :numref:`SUNStepper.Implementing`.

    .. note::